 Experience with oral corticosteroids since their introduction in pharmacologic, as opposed to physiologic, doses suggests that rodents are more prone to teratogenic effects from corticosteroids than humans.
 In addition, because there is a natural increase in corticosteroid production during pregnancy, most women will require a lower exogenous corticosteroid dose and many will not need corticosteroid treatment during pregnancy.

-Salmeterol: No teratogenic effects occurred in rats at oral doses approximately 230 times the MRHD (on a mg/m² basis at maternal doses up to 2 mg/kg).
-In Dutch rabbits administered oral doses approximately 25 times the MRHD (on an AUC basis at maternal doses of 1 mg/kg and higher), salmeterol exhibited fetal toxic effects characteristically resulting from beta-adrenoceptor stimulation.
+Salmeterol: No teratogenic effects occurred in rats at salmeterol doses approximately 230 times the MRHDID (on a mg/m² basis at maternal oral doses up to 2 mg/kg).
+In pregnant Dutch rabbits administered salmeterol doses approximately 25 times the MRHDID (on an AUC basis at maternal oral doses of 1 mg/kg and higher), salmeterol exhibited fetal toxic effects characteristically resulting from beta-adrenoceptor stimulation.
 These included precocious eyelid openings, cleft palate, sternebral fusion, limb and paw flexures, and delayed ossification of the frontal cranial bones.
-No such effects occurred at an oral dose approximately 10 times the MRHD (on an AUC basis at a maternal dose of 0.6 mg/kg).
+No such effects occurred at a salmeterol dose approximately 10 times the MRHDID (on an AUC basis at a maternal oral dose of 0.6 mg/kg).

-New Zealand White rabbits were less sensitive since only delayed ossification of the frontal cranial bones was seen at an oral dose approximately 2,300 times the MRHD (on a mg/m² basis at a maternal dose of 10 mg/kg).
-Extensive use of other beta-agonists has provided no evidence that these class effects in animals are relevant to their use in humans.
+New Zealand White rabbits were less sensitive since only delayed ossification of the frontal cranial bones was seen at a salmeterol dose approximately 2,300 times the MRHDID (on a mg/m² basis at a maternal oral dose of 10 mg/kg).
 Salmeterol xinafoate crossed the placenta following oral administration to mice and rats.

 Plasma levels of salmeterol, a component of ADVAIR HFA, after inhaled therapeutic doses are very low.
 In rats, salmeterol xinafoate is excreted in the milk.
 There are no data from controlled trials on the use of salmeterol by nursing mothers.
-It is not known whether fluticasone propionate is excreted in human breast milk.
+It is not known whether fluticasone propionate, a component of ADVAIR HFA, is excreted in human breast milk.
 However, other corticosteroids have been detected in human milk.
 Subcutaneous administration to lactating rats of tritiated fluticasone propionate resulted in measurable radioactivity in milk.

 Since there are no data from controlled trials on the use of ADVAIR HFA by nursing mothers, caution should be exercised when ADVAIR HFA is administered to a nursing woman.

-Thirty-eight (38) patients aged 12 to 17 years were treated with ADVAIR HFA in US pivotal clinical trials.
-Patients in this age-group demonstrated efficacy results similar to those observed in patients aged 18 years and older.
-There were no obvious differences in the type or frequency of adverse events reported in this age-group compared with patients aged 18 years and older.
+Thirty-eight (38) subjects aged 12 to 17 years were treated with ADVAIR HFA in US pivotal clinical trials.
+Subjects in this age-group demonstrated efficacy results similar to those observed in subjects aged 18 years and older.
+There were no obvious differences in the type or frequency of adverse events reported in this age-group compared with subjects aged 18 years and older.

-In a 12-week study, the safety of ADVAIR HFA 45/21 given as 2 inhalations twice daily was compared with that of fluticasone propionate 44 mcg HFA (FLOVENT® HFA) 2 inhalations twice daily in 350 subjects aged 4 to 11 years with persistent asthma currently being treated with inhaled corticosteroids.
-No new safety concerns were observed in children aged 5 to 11 years treated for 12 weeks with ADVAIR HFA 45/21 compared with adults and adolescents aged 12 years and older.
-Common adverse reactions ( > 3%) seen in children aged 5 to 11 years treated with ADVAIR HFA 45/21 but not reported in the adult and adolescent clinical trials of ADVAIR HFA include: pyrexia, cough, pharyngolaryngeal pain, rhinitis, and sinusitis [see ADVERSE REACTIONS].This study was not designed to assess the effect of salmeterol, a component of ADVAIR HFA, on asthma hospitalizations and death in patients aged 4 to 11 years.
+In a 12-week trial, the safety of ADVAIR HFA 45/21 given as 2 inhalations twice daily was compared with that of fluticasone propionate 44 mcg HFA (FLOVENT® HFA) 2 inhalations twice daily in 350 subjects aged 4 to 11 years with persistent asthma currently being treated with inhaled corticosteroids.
+No new safety concerns were observed in children aged 4 to 11 years treated for 12 weeks with ADVAIR HFA 45/21 compared with adults and adolescents aged 12 years and older.
+Common adverse reactions (greater than or equal to 3%) seen in children aged 4 to 11 years treated with ADVAIR HFA 45/21 but not reported in the adult and adolescent clinical trials of ADVAIR HFA include: pyrexia, cough, pharyngolaryngeal pain, rhinitis, and sinusitis [see ADVERSE REACTIONS].This trial was not designed to assess the effect of salmeterol, a component of ADVAIR HFA, on asthma hospitalizations and death in subjects aged 4 to 11 years.

-The safety and effectiveness of ADVAIR HFA in children less than 12 years have not been established.
+The safety and effectiveness of ADVAIR HFA in children younger than 12 years have not been established.

 If a child or adolescent on any corticosteroid appears to have growth suppression, the possibility that he/she is particularly sensitive to this effect of corticosteroids should be considered.
 The potential growth effects of prolonged treatment should be weighed against the clinical benefits obtained.
-To minimize the systemic effects of orally inhaled corticosteroids, including ADVAIR HFA, each patient should be titrated to the lowest strength that effectively controls his/her asthma.
+To minimize the systemic effects of orally inhaled corticosteroids, including ADVAIR HFA, each patient should be titrated to the lowest strength that effectively controls his/her asthma [see DOSAGE AND ADMINISTRATION].

-Clinical studies of ADVAIR HFA did not include sufficient numbers of patients aged 65 years and older to determine whether older patients respond differently than younger patients.
+Clinical trials of ADVAIR HFA did not include sufficient numbers of subjects aged 65 years and older to determine whether older subjects respond differently than younger subjects.
 In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.
 In addition, as with other products containing beta2-agonists, special caution should be observed when using ADVAIR HFA in geriatric patients who have concomitant cardiovascular disease that could be adversely affected by beta2-agonists.